 - Ganglion cysts (abnormal swelling on a tendon’s membrane or coming from a joint)

 - Overuse syndromes

 Once you’ve decided to have surgery, your doctor and his or her supporting staff will offer information and resources to prepare you for the upcoming procedure.
 You’ll receive instructions on how to prepare for the operation, learn what to expect in the hospital or surgery center, and get helpful information on how to plan for recovery at home.

 Good to know

 - Not every visit to our surgeons results in surgery.
 Our surgeons may recommend non-surgical treatment options to restore movement or reduce pain.
-These may include but aren’t limited to hand, physical and occupational therapy.
+These may include hand, physical and occupational therapy, and more.

 - Allina Health hospitals and out-patient surgery centers observe the highest standards of quality and best practices.